mrsinani/attention-arsenal/privacy_policy.md

 **User-Generated Content:**

 - The Application stores reminders, tasks, and notes (collectively "Arsenals") that you create
+- This includes arsenal titles, descriptions, notification intervals (minutes, hours, daily, weekly, monthly), selected days of the week, days of the month, and notification times
 - This content is stored **locally on your device** using Core Data
 - No account registration is required
 - Your data is never uploaded to our servers